 As an ecologist, I’m interested in questions about the dynamics and diversity of disease in wildlife.
 Most recently that work focuses on how we quantify the global biodiversity of parasites; I also frequently write about parasite conservation.

 As a collaborator, I believe in open reproducible science but more importantly I believe in collaborative science, done the right way for the right reasons.

 I'm currently a postdoctoral fellow at Georgetown University in the lab of Shweta Bansal (Washington, DC).

-You can read about some of my recent work in Nature Microbiology and Nature Climate Change, and soon in Nature Ecology & Evolution and The Lancet.
+You can read about some of my recent work in Nature Microbiology, Nature Climate Change, Nature Ecology & Evolution, and The Lancet.